|Purpose:||Rename files or subdirectories|

 The final backslash in the last two examples is optional.
 If you use it, you force REN to recognize the last parameter as the name of a directory, not a file.
 The advantage of this approach is that if you accidentally mistype the directory name, REN will report an error instead of renaming your files in a way that you didn't intend.

 REN can also move files to a new directory and change their name at the same time if you specify both a path and file name for new_name.
 In this example, the files are renamed with an extension of .SAV as they are moved to a new directory:

 ren *.dat \data\save\*.sav

 If you use REN to rename a directory, the new_name must normally be specified explicitly, and cannot contain wildcards.
-You can override this restriction with /S. When you rename a directory the extended directory search database will be automatically updated to reflect the change.
+You can override this restriction with /S.

 You can also rename a subdirectory to a new location in the directory tree on the same physical drive (sometimes called "prune and graft").
 You must specify the new name explicitly, not just give the path.
 For example, if the D:\TCMD directory contains a subdirectory TEST, you can rename TEST to be a subdirectory of the root directory like this: